 This experiential course focuses primarily on U.S. asylum law and procedure, with particular attention to the statutory and case law framework for defensive asylum.
 It will guide students through the process of advocating for detained asylum-seekers.
-Simulations may incorporate practical issues
+Simulations may incorporate practical issues arising from the credible fear interview, bond proceedings, information gathering, document drafting, motion arguments, and ethical considerations related to the representation of asylum-seekers.

-Bankruptcy, Law 3061
+Bankruptcy, LAW 3061